tdesposito/Pi-Appliance/appliance/README.md

 This is the body of the main loop.

 You don't have to put any looping in if you don't want to.
-This will be called repeatedly by the framework code until you return a value greater than 10.
+This will be called repeatedly by the framework code until you return False.

 ## `shutdown()`
 Add any cleanup or shutdown you need to do here.